Near-field imaging of local interference in radio interferometric data: Impact on the redshifted 21 cm power spectrum: Near-field imaging

 \subsubsection{Limitations}

-Although matched filtering is fast and enables quick identification of RFI-source locations, even for large numbers of visibilities taken over long integration times, there are two primary limitations of the method to provide comprehensive models of the identified RFI sources. \begin{itemize} \item Firstly, the matched filter operation does not correct for attenuation due to spherical wave propagation for each baseline-voxel pair and only ensures phase alignment\footnote{If the attenuation factor is artificially corrected for each voxel during imaging, the produced maps have high amplitudes near the edge of the image away from the stations where the distances between the voxels and all stations are very large.}.
+Although matched filtering is fast and enables quick identification of RFI-source locations, even for large numbers of visibilities taken over long integration times, there are two primary limitations of the method to provide comprehensive models of the identified RFI sources.
+Firstly, the matched filter operation does not correct for attenuation due to spherical wave propagation for each baseline-voxel pair and only ensures phase alignment\footnote{If the attenuation factor is artificially corrected for each voxel during imaging, the produced maps have high amplitudes near the edge of the image away from the stations where the distances between the voxels and all stations are very large.}.
 As a result, the maps cannot be converted to physical units necessary for building a model.
 It is worth noting that traditional far-field Fourier imaging is essentially a matched filter operation, but in that case, plane wave propagation does not involve amplitude attenuation, enabling the dirty image to be reconstructed in the physical units of the calibrated visibilities.

-\item Secondly, the matched filter implementation used in this study requires a frequency averaging step to down-weight contributions from voxels where RFI sources are not present.
+Secondly, the matched filter implementation used in this study requires a frequency averaging step to down-weight contributions from voxels where RFI sources are not present.
 Ideally, this averaging should be performed over baselines after correcting for the expected near-field phase at each voxel.
 However, in practice, the physical extent of the stations limits the spatial resolution at which phases can be predicted, leading to phase errors that average out to zero over a large number of baselines.
 The effect of the phase errors is demonstrated in Appendix \ref{sec:matched_filter_alt_data} on simulated and observed data.
 To account for this, we included a baseline and source-dependent gain term in the formalism, which necessitates the frequency averaging approach instead.
-However, this results in a loss of spectral information, which is crucial for fully characterizing the RFI sources. \end{itemize}
+However, this results in a loss of spectral information, which is crucial for fully characterizing the RFI sources.